 4. Share Holders

-Real-time Example: KFA – Kingfisher Airlines after years of operations fails to pay the interest on loans it has taken from several banks and organization, such condition is termed as bankruptcy, it winds up its business, the total loan it had made is say, 2000 crore, its property after auction fetches it 2500 crore, then firstly of the 2500 crore, 2000 crore would be given to all the banks and organization where it has taken loans and the of remaining 500 crore, the debentures will get their money first say it is 200 crore, then the left over 300 crore amount will be divided by the number of shares, that is what you would get.
+Real-time Example: KFA – Kingfisher Airlines after years of operations fails to pay the interest on loans it has taken from several banks and organization, such condition is termed as bankruptcy, it winds up its business, the total loan it had made is saying, 2000 crore, its property after auction fetches it 2500 crore, then firstly of the 2500 crore, 2000 crore would be given to all the banks and organization where it has taken loans and the of remaining 500 crores, the debentures will get their money first say it is 200 crore, then the leftover 300 crore amount will be divided by the number of shares, that is what you would get.

 Unsecured Loans: Which is without any security.
 The interest rate on unsecured loans is very high.